alemart/surgescript/docs/engine/player.md

 `speed`: number.

 The speed of the player, in pixels per second.
-This will be mapped automatically to [gsp](#gsp) or [xsp](#xsp), depending whether the player is touching the ground or not.
+This will be mapped automatically to [gsp](#gsp) or [xsp](#xsp), depending on whether the player is touching the ground or not.

 #### gsp